 Making a worm bedding is a viable move if you have sufficient space in your home and you intend to start composting the majority of your kitchen wastes and garden.
 With a worm bed at home, you get the chance to let plenty of worms do the composting for you.
 It is even possible for you to raise thousands of them, rather than just hundreds.
 The reason is that they can easily reproduce and break down kitchen scraps constantly.

-- Dug-in Worm Bed – Another way to make a worm bedding is to dig it on the ground.
+• Dug-in Worm Bed – Another way to make worm bedding is to dig it on the ground.
 This approach involves digging a pit, using cinder blocks, bricks, or boards to line all sides, and lining its bottom part with the aid of one corrugated cardboard layer.
 If you choose this approach, then be aware that you can make your worm bed in any size you want.
 You can just build it depending on your available space and the exact reason for making it.

 Once you have picked your type of worm bedding, you need to ensure that it has the following characteristics: